 DBT was developed as a means of treatment for BPD and effectively treats other disorders, including depression, eating disorders, substance use disorders.

 World Bipolar Day aims to raise awareness and sensitivity toward this often misunderstood disorder.
-It’s celebrated each year on March 30 and aims to provide a platform for global education, open discussion and improved sensitivity.

 Mindfulness is a tool that helps people manage a variety of mental and emotional struggles.
 A great way to learn about mindfulness is to read one of the many books on this topic.
-This list of mindful books worth reading can help you narrow down the options and find one that is best for you.

 How can you tell if you are experiencing Seasonal Affective Disorder (SAD) or just the doldrums of winter?